brandonliu/ros/ElectionsEconomy/hills_tv.md

     #> (Intercept)      growth
     #>    -0.00542    -0.00782

-The coefficients obtained by sampling are even closer to the least square coefficients than those found through optimizing.
+The coefficients obtained through sampling are also close to the least square coefficients.

+### Posterior draws of regression coefficients

 ``` r
 a_3 <- coef_3[["(Intercept)"]]